apache/paimon/docs/content/engines/hive.md

 ## Quick Start with External Table

-To access existing table store table, you can also register them as external tables in Hive.
+To access existing paimon table, you can also register them as external tables in Hive.
 Run the following Hive SQL in Hive CLI.

 ```sql
 -- Assume that paimon-hive-connector-{{< version >}}.jar is already in auxlib directory.